NVIDIAGameWorks/Falcor/Source/RenderPasses/OptixDenoiser/README.txt

 When using this pass in a Python render graph:

-* Make sure to add to your Python script:
-    - loadRenderPassLibrary("OptixDenoiser.dll")

 * Create a pass something like this:  (Default settings are pretty good, see config options below.)
     - graph.addPass(createPass("OptixDenoiser", {}), "Denoiser")